-- For Financing and investment income and expenditure this column recognises adjustments to the General Fund for the timing differences for premiums and discounts, and net investment property income which is reported in the General Fund in Net Cost of Services. - The charge under Taxation and non-specific grant income and expenditure represents the difference between what is chargeable under statutory regulations for Council Tax and NDR that was projected to be received at the beginning of the year and the income recognised under generally accepted accounting practices in the Code of Practice.
+- For Financing and investment income and expenditure this column recognises adjustments to the General Fund for net investment property income of £7.189M which is reported in the General Fund in Net Cost of Services. - For Taxation and non-specific grant income and expenditure this column represents the difference of £426,000 between what is chargeable under statutory regulations for Council Tax and NDR that was projected to be received at the beginning of the year and the income recognised under generally accepted accounting practices in the Code of Practice.
 This is a timing difference, as any difference will be brought forward in future Surpluses or Deficits on the Collection Fund.